usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Dioptra type structures support defining a type as a list of a single type.

-For example, we can represent the type of the parameter to this function:
+For example, the type of the parameter to this function:

 .. code-block:: python

    def integer_processor(x: list[int]) -> list[int]:
       return x

-as
+can be represented as

 .. code-block:: json

    { "list": "integer" }

-A structure defined like this will represent a list of integers.
+and describes a list of integers.

 Tuples
 ~~~~~~

 Dioptra type structures also support defining a type as a tuple of multiple types.
-This is useful particularly for representing the output of a function which returns
+This is useful particularly for representing the output of a function that returns
 multiple values.

-For example, we can represent the type of the output of this function:
+For example, the type of the output of this function:

 .. code-block:: python

    def zero_giver() -> tuple[int, float, str]:
       return 0, 0.0, "0"

-as
+can be represented as

 .. code-block:: json

    { "tuple": ["integer", "number", "string"] }

-A structure defined like this will represent a tuple containing three elements,
+and describes a tuple containing three elements:
 an integer, a floating point value, and a string.